Tips, Strategies, and Resources from Laura Candler

 What exactly is a math station?
 Before I implemented math stations in my 5th grade classroom, I envisioned them as elaborate “centers” around the room where students would go to play games or complete activities.
 But who has time to create those cute little centers?
 And even if we had the time, who has enough space in their classrooms to set up all those centers?!

 Fortunately, I learned that math stations don’t have to be elaborate, complicated, OR picture perfect!
 Math stations, or math centers, can be nothing more than a set of directions along with the task cards or other materials for the activity.
 The best math station activities are highly engaging and often involve partners working together.
 The activities can be completed at a table, at a student desk, or even while sitting on the floor!
 As you can see from these pictures, that’s where my students enjoyed working.

 Differentiation is the buzz word in education, but the challenge is finding the time to plan and prepare activities that meet the needs of all of our students.
 Upper elementary students need differentiation as much as younger students, but figuring out how to differentiate can be a daunting task.
 Adding math stations to your instructional program can be an effective way of meeting diverse needs and finding the time to work with small groups of students on targeted skills.

-If you aren't sure how to get started with math stations, you'll find Math Stations for Middle Grades to be an excellent resource.
+If you aren’t sure how to get started with math stations, you’ll find Math Stations for Middle Grades to be an excellent resource.
 I wrote it as a guide for upper elementary and middle school teachers who want to simplify the process of setting up math centers.
-The ebook includes 60+ pages of activities, printables, and management strategies!
+This teaching resource includes 60+ pages of activities, printables, and management strategies!
 You can purchase it alone or with editable templates of the task cards and selected resources.
 If you want a greater selection of games, the Math Stations and Games Bundle is just what you need!